SubhadeepBhandari/Drupal-Contributions/views_url_alias_filter/README.md

 The 'Views URL Alias Filter' module allows views to be filtered by path aliases.

-This module is useful if you want to filter your rest export views result by URL alias i.e. if you want to pass the URL alias value in views contextual filter.
+This module is useful if you want to filter your views (rest export, page etc.) result by URL alias i.e. if you want to pass the URL alias value in views contextual filter.

-The module converts the URL alias passed in query parameter of your REST API end-point to it's entity ID and filters the views result based on that.
+The module converts the URL alias passed in query parameter for your page or REST API end-point to it's entity ID and filters the views result based on that.
 This module will give you a provision to choose the following option 'URL alias to entity ID' from views contextual filter configuration section,